OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/common-settings.md

   anything no longer discovered, with the reason recorded as "Configuration workflow no longer discovers this entry".
 - **Push to OIAnalytics** does neither — it never compares against a previous run, so nothing is ever created, updated, or disabled.
-The eligible records (de-duplicated by identity key, see [Identity Key Fields](#identity-key-fields)) are simply forwarded to OIAnalytics as one message, once per run.
+The eligible records are simply forwarded, as-is, to OIAnalytics as one message, once per run.

 :::tip Run now works even on a disabled connector or item Building and testing a workflow shouldn't require switching the connector on first — **Run now** works the same